If you are installing a version of opCharts compiled prior to 2016 please see this page: Pre 2016 Installations

 - Download opCharts from the Opmantek website.

-Transfer the opCharts tarball onto the server in question, either by direct download from the Opmantek website, or from your desktop with
+Transfer the opCharts installer file onto the server in question, either by direct download from the Opmantek website, or from your desktop with

 sftp or a similar file transfer tool.